Preprint

 5. Discussion

-This research fully acknowledges that its origins derive from initial research conducted by Whittington and Dogan [25]; with the creation of a prototype application known as Authentibility (see Figure 3), which is designed to accept information about a user's disability in order to transmit that data to service providers so that they can better cater for their needs.
+This research acknowledges that its origins derive from initial research conducted by Whittington and Dogan [26]; that included the creation of a prototype application known as Authentibility (see Figure 3), which is designed to accept information about a user's disability in order to transmit that data to service providers so that they can better cater for their needs.
 A video explaining this prototype can be found in the Supplementary Material video link S1.
-The research now pivots to adapt to study the way that the user can log in to a service that is more accessible to them, although the original idea of passing disability data to a service is something to be debated in future research.
+The research now pivots to adapt to study the way that the user can log in to a service that is more accessible to them, although the original idea of passing disability data to a service is something yet to be considered for inclusion in future versions of the prototype.

-Given that the results show that many users have a serious concern for the security of their personal information, it is natural to consider that any authentication system should strive to achieve the maximum security possible.
-The initial idea that making it simpler to use for disabled people would be an idea solution but has the disadvantage of reducing security to a vulnerable user group.
-As well as using secure hashing algorithms, the bare-metal systems that an authenticator runs on will also have to be as impenetrable as possible too.
+From our results, we have found that many users have a serious concern for the security of their personal information, so it is natural to assume that any authentication system should strive to achieve the maximum security possible.
+The initial idea that making it simpler to use for disabled people would be an ideal solution but has the disadvantage of reducing security to a vulnerable user group.
+As well as using secure hashing algorithms, the bare-metal systems that an authenticator runs on will also have to be as impenetrable as possible.

-Evidently, we will soon encounter many areas of further research that can be linked to this study of Accessible Authentication, both in terms of security in balanced conjunction with UI design/reliability/speed of operation, i.e. Quality of Service (QoS).
+Evidently, we will soon encounter many areas of further research that can be linked to this study of Accessible Authentication, both in terms of security in balanced conjunction with UI design, reliability and speed of operation, i.e., Quality of Service (QoS).
 It would be vital to include the opinions of disabled people to determine the applicability of the discussed theories.

-Although a substantial body of research already exists in the field of authentication, little remains in the specific area of Accessible Authentication.
-Nevertheless, with careful assessment of real-world information, it is anticipated that we can substantiate enough empirically significant theoretical knowledge to establish a Framework for organizations and program developers to consider incorporating the outlined suggestions into new and existing applications.
-It is anticipated that once awareness of the Framework is expanded upon, for example, by informing influential corporate stakeholders, such as Microsoft, Google and Apple, of the potential benefits for its client base by way of being a more inclusive entity, the research can achieve its full potential impact.
+While it is true that a substantial body of research already exists in the field of authentication, little remains in the specific area of Accessible Authentication.
+Nevertheless, with careful assessment of real-world information, we can create a Framework for organizations and program developers to consider incorporating the outlined suggestions into new and existing applications.
+It is anticipated that once awareness of this Framework is exercised, for example, by informing influential stakeholders(such as Microsoft, Google and Apple), of the opportunity to be additionally inclusive to their clients, the research can achieve its full potential impact.

 6. Conclusions

-It is envisioned that this introductory empirical paper, situated within this area of specialization, will be successful in promoting Accessible Authentication for disabled users.
-According to the World Health Organization, “an estimated 1.3 billion people – about 16% of the global population currently experience significant disability” [35], and in our increasingly more connected digital world, stakeholders must make advances to secure more inclusive methods of Electronic Identity Authentication.
+The aim of this introductory empirical paper, situated within this area of specialization is to promote Accessible Authentication for disabled users.
+According to the World Health Organization, “an estimated 1.3 billion people – about 16% of the global population currently experience significant disability” [36], and in our increasingly more connected digital world, stakeholders must make advances to secure more inclusive methods of Electronic Identity Authentication.

 Supplementary Materials